 Dr Adrian Jones OAM

-Dr Adrian Jones OAM is Associate Professor in the School of Historical and European Studies at La Trobe University.
+Dr Adrian Jones OAM is Associate Professor of History and the Director of Teaching and Learning in the School of Humanities and Social Sciences at La Trobe University.
 Adrian graduated with a BA from the University of Melbourne, an MA from La Trobe University and an MA and PhD from Harvard University, where he specialised in Russian history.
 His publications include a scholarly monograph, Late-Imperial Russia: An Interpretation (1997) and a local history, Follow the Gleam (2000), which won the Information Victoria prize for the best print publication on history in 2001.
 He has published on historiography, educational theory, comparative revolutions, and French, Russian and Turkish social and intellectual history.
 His Ottoman interests focus on the Battles of Çanakkale/Gallipoli, and he is currently researching Russian-Ottoman relations in the early-eighteenth-century era of Ahmet III and Peter the Great.
 Adrian reads Russian, French and Turkish.